lapertor/gan_guide/README.md

-This repository is remnant of the [https://github.com/garridoq/gan-guide](Generative Adversarial Network (GAN) guide) we made with Quentin Garrido, Anthony Lafourcade and Josselin Lefèvre.
+This repository is remnant of the [Generative Adversarial Network (GAN) guide](https://github.com/garridoq/gan-guide) we made with Quentin Garrido, Anthony Lafourcade and Josselin Lefèvre.